qlik-oss/dev-tools-js/packages/tsconfig/README.md

 ## Usage

-- `@qlik/tsconfig/base.json` Typescript recommended options.
-Suitable for node.
-- `@qlik/tsconfig/bundler.json` Extends `base.json`.
-Suitable for a project using a bundler.
+- `@qlik/tsconfig/recommended.json` Typescript recommended options.
+Suitable for typescript projectes using a bundler.
-- `@qlik/tsconfig/react.json` extends `bundler.json` and can be used for a TypeScript React project.
-- `@qlik/tsconfig/vue.json` extends `bundler.json` and can be used for a TypeScript Vue project.
+- `@qlik/tsconfig/strictest.json` Typescript recommended options, but with stricter checks.
+- `@qlik/tsconfig/node.js` Typescript recommended options for typescript projects targeted towards NodeJS.
+- `@qlik/tsconfig/react.json` Same as recommended with React support.
+- `@qlik/tsconfig/svelte.json` Same as recommended with Svelte support.

 For example, in a Parcel project, create a tsconfig.json: